stennety/mywebsite/work/print-theme.md

 Print Theme is my first publicly released theme for the Tumblr platform.
 It draws its inspiration from the <abbr title="Cyan Magenta Yellow Key(Black)">CMYK</abbr> colour blocks you see at the edge of printed material.
 I thought it would appeal to the creative bias of Tumblr users, with a graphical style I had not seen on other themes.

 I noticed that many Tumblr themes sacrificed quality markup and accessibility for presentation.
-To ensure the best experince for all users I included HTML5 semantic markup, accessibility, international language support (and backwards compatibility to older browsers) while putting the content first and allowing theme customisation.
+To ensure the best experience for all users I included HTML5 semantic markup, accessibility, international language support, while putting the content first and allowing theme customisation.

-## Theme Features
+## Features

 *	HTML5 semantic markup
 *	Typographic grid